-I can still remember sitting around the dinner table at 15, hearing my mother say, “What do you think about moving?” as she casually passed me the mashed potatoes.
+I can still remember sitting around the dinner table at 15 years old, hearing my mother say, “What do you think about moving?” as she casually passed me the mashed potatoes.

-Even as adults, most of us don’t choose change.
-We get comfortable with our routines, our lives, our friends, our cocktail of choice, even our routes to work, and any detour can be a source of frustration, fear and stress—we prefer the security of what we know.
-But change is unavoidable, and how we react to it determines the outcome, good or bad.
+Even as adults, we resist change.
+We get comfortable with our routines, our lives, our friends, our cocktail of choice, even our routes to work—we prefer the security of what we know, even if that’s not what’s best for us.
+But change is unavoidable, and it’s how we react to it that determines the outcome, good or bad.

 For example, let’s say you have a 30-year-old shake shingle roof on your home, and during a home inspection you are told your roof has a slim to none chance of holding up through the winter rain.
 (Why am I using this example?
 Because I just wrote a big fat check to the roofing company!)
 What would you do?

-There are usually three ways that people react to change:
+There are usually three ways people react to change:

-The homeowner frantically starts calling the local roofers and feels the pressure to make a fast decision.
-They don’t have all the necessary facts but make a decision anyway to eliminate their immediate stress and worry.
+The homeowner starts frantically calling the local roofers and feels the pressure to make a fast decision.
+They make a choice without all the necessary facts in order to eliminate their immediate stress and worry.
 It’s a knee-jerk reaction.
-It’s the individual who finds out they may lose their job, freaks out, visits 30 placement agencies, and the following Monday they have a new job—but not really one that fits their skill set or talent.
+This is the individual who finds out they may lose their job, freaks out, visits 30 placement agencies and the following Monday they have a new job—but not one that really fits their skill set or talent.

-Obviously, the ideal way to deal with change is to be is proactive because you feel more in control.
-And the more we feel we have control over the situation, the less stress and frustration we feel.
-It doesn’t matter if it’s a roof, a divorce, a career restructuring or a diet—when we take charge of change, the journey feels more comfortable and ends up more rewarding.
+This is the ideal way to deal with change—to be proactive instead of reactive, allowing you to take greater control of the situation.
+And the more we feel we have control over the situation, the less stress we feel.
+It doesn’t matter if it’s a roof, a divorce, a career restructuring or a diet—when we feel we’ve taken control of a situation, the journey is more comfortable.

 Easy to say, but how do you choose to be proactive when it’s so easy to freak out or hide under the covers?

-• Acknowledge that change is part of life.
+- Acknowledge that change is part of life.
 Nothing would exist without change.
 It’s inevitable.
-We wouldn’t even be born if our parents hadn’t changed (or grown up).
+We wouldn’t even be born if our parents hadn’t changed (that is, grown up).

-• Accept your emotions.
+- Accept your emotions.
 Tell the truth on yourself to allow all your feelings.
 Cry the crocodile tears and release the energy as it comes up.
-Be patient, as it takes time to sort through all your emotions and adjust to change.
-Too often we skip over this step, shove our emotions down and that ends up slowing us down.
+Be patient and take the time to adjust to the change.
+Avoid suppressing or repressing your emotions—something that will have negative consequences in the long run.

-• Reframe the situation to see the positive.
-After I processed my sadness about having to relocate, I started to dream about the possibilities ahead.
-I could meet exciting new people, have updated décor in my bedroom and no one would know about that stupid thing I did in the 4th grade!
+- Reframe the situation to see the positive.
+After I processed my sadness about having to relocate, I started to dream about future possibilities.
+I could meet exciting new people, have updated décor in my bedroom and no one would know about that stupid thing I did in the fourth grade!

 - Action is required because decisions, not conditions, determine your path.
 By deciding to move forward and trust the process, we put our focus on what is available.
 I took steps to learn all I could about the neighborhood, activities and school.
-By taking positive action, I was able to let go of my fears and move forward believing that everything will work out for the best.
+By taking positive action, I was able to let go of my fears and move forward with the belief that everything would work out for the best.

-And since change is constant, I recently had the opportunity to explore the steps once more when my husband and I decided to divorce.
-I chose to be proactive, cry my river of tears, focus on the positive benefits that come from speaking the truth and took the steps to move forward trusting that all our lives will eventually change for the better.
+And since change is constant, I had the opportunity to explore these steps once more when my husband and I decided to divorce.
+I chose to be proactive, cry my river of tears, focus on the positive benefits that came from speaking the truth and took steps to move forward, trusting that all our lives would eventually change for the better.
 And they have.
-It required I move again, but today, my world is spinning with wonderful possibilities.
+It required me to move again, but today, my world is spinning with wonderful possibilities.

-Remember, every pot needs to be replanted now and again if it’s going to grow.
+Remember, every plant needs to be replanted now and again if it’s going to grow.
 Embrace change and continue to become the person you were always meant to be.